mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-12-Additional-Domain-Controller-and-AD-Replication/README.md

 The objective of this lab is to add a second domain controller to the `mrtg.local` Active Directory domain.

-This lab improves directory resilience by promoting `MRTG-DC02` as an additional domain controller, enabling DNS and Global Catalog services, validating replication, and proving that identity objects replicate between both domain controllers.
+This lab improves directory resilience by preparing `MRTG-DC02`, joining it to the existing domain, installing Active Directory Domain Services, promoting it as an additional domain controller, enabling DNS and Global Catalog services, and validating Active Directory replication health.

-The focus is on Active Directory redundancy, replication health, DNS dependency, and operational rollback readiness.
+The focus is on domain controller redundancy, DNS registration, Global Catalog availability, replication validation, DNS redundancy, and operational rollback readiness.

 ---